 - not-for-profit services and programs, which are mostly funded by government and might be free or partly subsidised

 - private services and programs, which you have to pay for in full.

-Our article on mental health professionals working with teenagers can help you understand who does what in the system – and how they can help your child.
+Our article on mental health professionals working with teenagers can help you understand who does what – and how they can help your child.

 Financial support for mental health services for teenagers

-If your child has an assessed mental health condition like anxiety or depression, he might be able to get Medicare rebates for up to 20 mental health service sessions from psychologists, social workers and occupational therapists each calendar year.
+If your child has an assessed mental health condition like anxiety or depression, your child might be able to get Medicare rebates for up to 20 mental health sessions from psychologists, social workers and occupational therapists each calendar year.